DonWick32/CSPE32-Project/Final Submission/README.md

  ![](images/ham_bruteforce2.png)

  #Bruteforce Vertices vs Time\
- -The bruteforce algorithm is not advised for finding minimum hamiltonian graph due to the time complexity being O(n!).
+ -The bruteforce algorithm is not advised for finding minimum hamiltonian graph due to the time complexity being O(n!) since there are (n-1)!/2 possible hamiltonian cycles for a complete graph.
  ![](images/bruteforce_VvsT.png)

 #Credits\